 When I was executive director of the Waitt Institute, I had the incredible opportunity to gather a dream team of experts to build the Blue Halo Initiative.
-I brought international scientists, lawyers, technologists, and artists together with Antiguan and Barbudan fishermen, teachers, civil servants, and politicians.
+We brought international scientists, lawyers, technologists, and artists together with Antiguan and Barbudan fishermen, teachers, civil servants, and politicians.
 The work was collaborative, science-based, and community-driven.

 Seeing the scale of what is possible when a diverse collection of experts come together to create and implement solutions, I was inspired to build an organization that could pull together the dream team for any ocean conservation challenge.
 Thus, the Ocean Collectiv.